Can You Bring Fish on A Plane? Alive and Dead Fish Rules

 Can you take live fish onboard?

 Although you may be able to take live fish through airport security, that doesn’t mean you can take them on the aircraft with you.
-It is possible that some airline rules might not allow live fish in the cabin so you should always check with your airline beforehand to make sure.
+It is possible that some airline rules might not allow live fish in the cabin, so you should always check with your airline beforehand to make sure.

 I have read that Southwest Airlines does not allow live fish to be taken on a flight, so you should check with them if you intend to.